-Some children in school use a workstation which is based on the TEACCH philosophy that originated in the USA in the 1960s.
+Some children in school use a workstation that is based on the TEACCH philosophy that originated in the USA in the 1960s

-Tasks are provided for the child in trays – usually located in a unit on the left hand side of a table (labelled ‘start’).
+Initially, children are taught how to ‘operate’ the system.
+Tasks are provided for the child in trays – usually located in a unit on the left-hand side of a table (labelled ‘start’).
 The child removes the tray, completes the activity on the table and then returns it to the tray.
-The child then slots the tray into the unit on the right hand side (labelled ‘finished’).
+The child then slots the tray into the unit on the right-hand side (labelled ‘finished’).
 This continues until all activities are completed.
+The tasks are used to reinforce teaching that has already taken place and not to introduce new learning.
 Only tasks that the child can do independently are used and all necessary materials are organised in the tray.